 - For Women Only: Pelvic Exam and Pap.
-You knew it was coming -- the breast exam, pelvic exam, and Pap smear.
-A clinical breast exam and 10 minutes of mild discomfort from the pelvic exam pays big dividends in protecting you from cancer and diseases that can cause infertility.
+You knew it was coming -- the pelvic exam, and Pap smear.
+10 minutes of mild discomfort from the pelvic exam pays big dividends in protecting you from cancer and diseases that can cause infertility.
 Pap screen testing should begin at age 21.
 Routine screening is recommended every three years for women 21-65 years old.
 For women 30 to 65 years who have a normal Pap test with a negative HPV test, screening can be done every five years.
 Sexually active women 24 years old and younger also need to have a gonorrhea, chlamydia, and HIV screening.
 The USPSTF recommeds that women who are 50 to 74 years old and are at average risk for breast cancer get a mammogram every two years.
 Women should weigh the benefits and risks of screening tests when deciding whether to begin getting mammograms before age 50.
 Talk to your doctor about what is best for you.

 Each year around your birthday, give yourself a gift.
 Schedule a visit to your dentist and call your doctor to see if there are important tests you should take.
 With an investment of an hour or two, you may be able to add years to your life.